Resilient Distributed Estimation Through Adversary Detection: Distributed Estimation and Adversary Detection

 where $\gamma_t$ is a time-varying parameter to be specified shortly.
-We assume that no adversarial agent purposefully reports an attack (i.e., we assume that, for all $n \in \mathcal{A}$, and for all $t$, $\pi_n(t) = \text{No Attack}$), since the adversarial agents want to avoid being detected.
+We assume that no adversarial agent purposefully reports an attack (i.e., for all $n \in \mathcal{A}$, and for all $t$, $\pi_n(t) = \text{No Attack}$), since the adversarial agents want to avoid being detected.
 The threshold parameter $\gamma_t$ follows the recursion